-This post was originally published in October 2019 and has been updated with tips, FAQs, and new photos.
+This post was originally published in October 2019 and has been fully updated.

-Marinated olives are one of the easiest snacks to prepare and are packed with bold flavors.
-Fresh rosemary, orange, and garlic bring a trifecta of flavors to these buttery olives.
+Marinated olives are one of the easiest snacks to prepare.
+Rosemary, orange, and garlic bring a bold trifecta of flavors.

-These olives are ideal for everything from casual snacking to elegant entertaining.
+These olives—like this olive tapenade and olive caprese skewers—are ideal for everything from casual snacking to elegant entertaining.
 Keep reading for all of my serving ideas!

-- Castelvetrano olives - Castelvetrano olives are my absolute favorite olive and are delicious in this recipe.
-Castelvetrano olives have a firm bite and a buttery flavor.
-Their flavor is milder than that of Spanish olives.
-For a variation, Kalamata olives or a combination of the two can be used.
+- Green olives: Castelvetrano olives are a favorite of mine.
+They have a firm bite and a buttery flavor that is milder than that of Spanish olives.
+For a variation, try Picholine olives.

-- Rosemary - Fresh rosemary has wonderful flavor and aroma.
-It's a hearty herb and stands up well in the marinade.
+- Fresh rosemary has a wonderful flavor and aroma.
+It's a hearty herb that holds up well in the marinade.

 See the recipe card for complete instructions and ingredient amounts.

-- Add the oil, garlic, rosemary, and red pepper flakes to a small saucepan.
-Heat over low heat for 3-4 minutes.
+Step 1: Add the oil, garlic, rosemary, orange zest, and red pepper flakes to a small saucepan.
+Heat over low heat for 3-5 minutes until warm.

 These olives are delicious at any time of the year but are especially festive during the holidays.